COVESA/dlt-daemon/doc/dlt_for_developers.md

 Please note that the #include statement depends on the means by which you are incorporating the DLT library into your project.
 The `<dlt/dlt.h>` form (i.e. with a directory prefix) seen here is necessary when you are using the CMake Config file (see below).
-If you are using pkg-config instead, then this #include statement needs to refer to only `<dlt.h>`, due to the way the pkg-config module exports the include directory.
+If you are using pkg-config instead, then for backward-compatibility reasons it is also possible to use `#include <dlt.h>`.
+This is not recommended for new code, though.

 ```
 #include <dlt/dlt.h>